 A researcher plans to evaluate the effectiveness of a smoking cessation program with women who are receiving prenatal care at the local health clinic.
 During a prenatal visit, any women who are already participating in the smoking cessation program will be asked to complete a written questionnaire about the program.
-The one-time written questionnaire includes questions about how well the women are complying with the program and how they feel about their progress.
+The one-time written questionnaire includes questions about how well the women are complying with the program and how they feel about there progress.
 There is no identifying information about subjects on the questionnaire, and whether the subjects complete the questionnaire has no effect on the care they may receive at the clinic.

-In this example, the IRB may waive the requirement to obtain a signed consent form because the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context.
+In this example, the IRB may waive the requirement to obtain a signed consent form because the research presents no more than minimal risk of harm to subjects.
 The questionnaire has no identifying information about the subject, and the purpose of the research is to evaluate the effectiveness of the program itself.
 Normally, there is no requirement for written consent for completion of written questionnaires outside of the research context.
-By completing the questionnaire, subjects have consented to participate in the research.
-In this case, the IRB will require the researcher to provide subjects with a written summary, or an information sheet about the research.
-The IRB will further require that the information contain all the relevant elements of informed consent outlined in 45 CFR 46.116.
-If all the elements of informed consent are NOT in the information sheet, then a waiver of elements of consent is required.
+By virtue of completing the questionnaire, subjects have consented to participate in the research.
+In this case, the IRB may require the researcher to provide subjects with a written summary, or an information sheet about the research.
+The IRB may further require that the information contain all the relevant elements of informed consent outlined in 45 CFR 46.116.
 At a minimum, the IRB may require that the information sheets include the purpose of the research, the procedure, how much time is involved, the assessment of minimal risk, a statement that there is no benefit to subjects for completing the questionnaire, who to contact for questions about the research, and who to contact for questions about their rights as research subjects.